agbleze/agbleze/README.md

 ![Static Badge](https://img.shields.io/badge/GeoAI-Geospatial%20Intelligence%20Application-blue?style=for-the-badge&logoColor=%23DE5050&labelColor=%23DE5050&color=%23960C64)

 Leverages Research and Application of Artificial Intelligence and Data Science principles and techniques to develop intelligent products, features and services.
-Focus on productionizing applications and optimized infrastructure development that powers scalable and reliable deployments for particularly pain burden scenarios
+Focuses on productionizing machine learning applications and building optimized infrastructure for scalable, reliable deployments — especially in high-friction, pain-burdened scenarios.

-I develop intelligent products and services by combining deep AI research with real-world application.
-My focus is on:
+Interests
-- ⚙️ Productionizing machine learning pipelines
+- ⚙️ Captalizing new AI discoveries as better solutions and framework to understand previously obscured GeoAI challenges
-- 🏗️ Designing scalable infrastructure
+- 🏗️ Developing new tools and powering existing ones
-- 🩹 Tackling high-friction, pain-burdened deployment scenarios
+- 🩹 Purely Evolutionary and experimental works that are least explored (Hall of Fail)

 ## 🚀 Featured Projects